nagula-ritvika/document-classification/README.md

 ### document-classification-task

 In this project, I have trained a Random Forest Classifier on documents containing hashed data.
 I have created a Flask app which takes in an input document and tries to classify it based on the target labels available at training time.
+I have achieved an accuracy of `~84%`.

 The `train_model.py` used the given shuffled data to train the classifier and saves the `tf-idf-vectorizer` and the `trained model` so that they can be used later for testing/classifying live samples.